DeckardZ46/NovlEngine/README.md

 >The goal of this project is to build a light-weight, simple yet feature-complete game engine, might be used for indie game dev in the future

-- using xmake as build system
+- xmake as build system
 - ImGui as Editor UI

 ## Planned Features (* for optional feature, could be done or not)